Neuroleptic malignant syndrome develops in a very small number of people who are given certain types of drugs.

 Doctors suspect neuroleptic malignant syndrome when people taking a drug known to cause neuroleptic malignant syndrome develop characteristic symptoms and physical examination findings, particularly severe muscle rigidity.
 There are no tests that confirm the diagnosis.
 However, because other disorders (for example, meningitis Introduction to Meningitis Meningitis is inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid space).
 Meningitis can be... read more and sepsis Sepsis and Septic Shock Sepsis is a serious bodywide response to bacteremia or another infection plus malfunction or failure of an essential system in the body.
 Septic shock is life-threatening low blood pressure ... read more ) can cause similar symptoms, doctors often do tests for those disorders.
 Doctors also do blood and urine tests to look for muscle protein breakdown and kidney injury.

 People with neuroleptic malignant syndrome are usually treated in an intensive care unit.
 The drug that caused neuroleptic malignant syndrome is stopped and fever is controlled, usually by wetting (misting) and blowing air over the skin or by using special cooling blankets.
 People who are very agitated are given sedatives by vein.
-Other treatments of possible but unproven benefit are often used because of the severity of this condition.
+Other treatments are often used because of the severity of this condition.
 These include dantrolene (a muscle relaxant, to reduce fever and muscle damage) and bromocriptine (to improve nerve function).

 |Dantrium, Revonto , RYANODEX